 This assured safety feature is accomplished through a rimfire primer and cartridge design, instead of the centerfire designs of patrol rifles and handguns.
 So even if a live round was somehow chambered in a UTM barrel, the UTM firing pin would strike the rim of the live round and miss the live cartridge’s primer.
 In the same regard, if a UTM round were somehow chambered in a standard firearm, the firing pin would strike the center of the UTM cartridge base, missing the rim primer.

 In addition, the UTM barrels and bolt carrier groups have a bright, French blue color marking to make positive visual identification easy for the user, safety officers, and other participants.
 The UTM magazines are the same bright, French blue, as well.

 UTM Conversion Kits

 The ingenious concept of UTM Reality Based Training (RBT) Kits, as opposed to the commonly used counterparts (Simunition FX, Airsoft, etc.), comes from the patented UTM pistol slides and/or bolt carrier groups and magazines.
 Instead of transitioning to entirely different weapons for force-on-force training, the officer simply breaks down their personal firearm and switches to the UTM components.
 The officer can then use UTM magazines loaded with UTM rounds, and they are ready for realistic training with the same firearms they use on the road.

-Originally the UTM RBT conversions simply had a pistol barrel change-out, or thebolt carrier group AR-15 switch-out.
+Originally the UTM RBT conversions simply had a pistol barrel change-out, or the bolt carrier group AR-15 switch-out.
 However, the most current conversion kits include a complete pistol slide with UTM firing pin, recoil spring, and barrel.
-This ensures that an accidental switch over does not occur, that might allow for a live round to be fired during training.
+This ensures that an accidental switch over does not occur, which might allow for a live round to be fired during training.

 UTM Firearm Comparisons